microsoft/botframework-solutions/docs/howto/skills/addingskills.md

 > Note: The id of the Skill can also be aquired using the `botskills list` command.
 You can check the [Skill CLI documentation](/lib/typescript/botskills/docs/list.md) on this command.
 ## Updating an existing Skill to reflect changes to Actions or LUIS model

-> A botskills refresh command will be added shortly.
-In the meantime, run the above disconnect command and then connect the skill again.

 ## Refresh Connected Skills
-To refresh the model of your connected skills use the following command, specifying the `--cs` (for C#) or `--ts` (for TypeScript) argument for determining the coding language of your assistant, since each language takes different folder structures that need to be taken into consideration.
+To refresh the dispatch model with any changes made to connected skills use the following command, specifying the `--cs` (for C#) or `--ts` (for TypeScript) argument for determining the coding language of your assistant, since each language takes different folder structures that need to be taken into consideration.

 botskills: